GrahamLea/simple-log/etc/README.txt

    A template properties file is included with the release.

+COMMONS LOGGING

+If you plan use Simple Log's CommonsLoggingAdapter with Jakarta Commons Logging, you will also need
+to:

+3. Include the simple-log-commons-logging.jar in your classpath.

+4. Set the system property:   org.apache.commons.logging.Log
+                        to:   org.grlea.log.adapters.commons.CommonsLoggingAdapter

+You should also read the documentation of CommonsLoggingAdapter very carefully, as it contains important information about how the commons-logging API maps to a Simple Log configuration.

 STATUS

 Version 1.0 was basically a major refactor of my own similar logger that I've been using for years.